Musa al-Sadr: Departure to Lebanon

 He revived the Jami'at al-Birr wal-Ihsan charity, founded by S. Salih b.
 Muhammad Sharafeddin and gathered money for The Social Institute (al-Mu'assasa al-Ijtima'iyya), an orphanage in Tyre.
 In 1963, Sadr established a sewing school and nursery named The Girls' Home (Bayt al-Fatat).
 The same year, he established The Institute of Islamic Studies (Ma'had al-Dirasat al-Islamiyya).
 In 1964, Sadr started Burj al-Shimali Technical Institute, whose funding was provided by Shi'a benefactors, bank loans, and the Lebanese Ministry of Education.
 In 1974, he founded, with Hussein el-Husseini, the Movement of the Disinherited (حركة المحرومين) to press for better economic and social conditions for the Shia.
 They established a number of schools and medical clinics throughout southern Lebanon, many of which are still in operation today.
 Sadr attempted to prevent the descent into violence that eventually led to the Lebanese Civil War by beginning a fast in a mosque in Beirut.
 There he was visited by Lebanese from all factions – both Muslim and Christian.
 Yasser Arafat and Syrian Foreign Minister Abd al-Halim Khaddam, also visited him.
-Formation of a national unity cabinet resulted from the meeting and Sadr's attempt to establish peace was a temporary success.
+Formation of a national unity cabinet resulted from the meeting and al-Sadr's attempt to establish peace was a temporary success.

 During the war, he aligned himself with the Lebanese National Movement and Movement of the Disinherited and in cooperation with Mostafa Chamran developed an armed wing known as Afwāj al-Muqāwamat al-Lubnāniyyah (أفواج المقاومة اللبنانية), better known as Amal (أمل meaning "hope"), which assembled youth and educated generation of Husaynis and Mousawis families.
-Shia were the only major community without a militia group in the land of militias; Amal was created by Sadr to protect Shia rights and interests.
+Shia were the only major community without a militia group in the land of militias; Amal was created by Al-Sadr to protect Shia rights and interests.

 However, in 1976, he withdrew his support after the Syrian invasion against Palestinian and leftist militias.
 He also actively cooperated with Mostafa Chamran, Sadegh Ghotbzadeh, and other Iranian Islamist activists during the civil war.
 Sadr and Chamran had an important role in the Islamic Revolution of Iran.
 They were involved in protests against the Shah out of Iran.
 According to Amal deputy, Ali Kharis, "Musa Sadr and Chamran were the backbone of the Iranian revolution and how one can not speak of the Iranian revolution without mentioning these two people."

-In addition, Sadr was instrumental in developing ties between Hafez Assad, then Syrian president, and the opponents of Mohammad Reza Pahlavi, Shah of Iran.
+In addition, Sadr was instrumental in developing ties between Hafez al-Assad, then Syrian president, and the opponents of Mohammad Reza Pahlavi, Shah of Iran.